 Please note that every one of those except the first one (“¿Cómo está?” and “Cómo está usted?”) are informal to some degree or another and imply that you have some level of friendship/familiarity with the person.

-An interesting cultural note is that in Latin America women in the work place will often be referred to with affectionate, pet names by the men, such as “linda” or “cariño”–this is one of many things that’s frequently looked down on in North America but isn’t in Latin America.
+An interesting cultural note is that in Latin America women in the work place will often be referred to with affectionate, pet names by the men, such as “linda” (“cutie”) or “cariño” (“dear”) – this is one of many things that’s frequently looked down on in North America but isn’t in Latin America.
 Just be aware of it.

-Make sure you greet and say goodbye to everyone, even if they’re in a large group, whenever possible–to not do so can be seen as rude.
+One of the most common manners in Spanish-speaking countries, especially Latin America, is this, though I’d argue that this is a common manner in general (I try to do this wherever I am).
+Make sure you greet and say goodbye to everyone, even if they’re in a large group, whenever possible – to not do so can be seen as rude.

-This is something that Spanish learners tend to worry about far more than they should, and they tend to make it far more complicated than it needs to be.
-This particular problem can be solved 99.9% of the time with one very simple rule: if you would use “Mr.”, “Mrs.”, or “Ms.” with the person, then you use “usted”, if you would use their first name, then use “tú”, that’s it.
+This is something that depends greatly on the region that you’re in or the one which the person you’re speaking to is from.
+I strongly recommend you see my recent post, A Brief Guide to Regional Variation of the Forms of Address (Tú, Vos, Usted) in Spanish, for further information including a detailed breakdown by country.
+This particular problem can, however, be solved most of the time with one very simple rule: if you would use “Mr.”, “Mrs.”, or “Ms.” with the person, then you use “usted”, if you would use their first name, then use “tú”, that’s it.

 This applies even when you don’t know the person’s name, such as with a bartender, taxi driver, or cop: would you call your bartender “Mr. Smith” or would you call him “Joe”?
 “Joe”, right?
 Then you use “tú” with him.
 A police officer you would almost always address as “Officer Smith”, and therefore you would use “usted” with them.